deekshatmanhotra/Ecom-Spring-Boot-/README.md

 # Ecom-Spring-Boot-
 This is a full-stack e-commerce application built using Spring Boot for the backend and React.js for the frontend.
-The application provides a seamless interface for managing and browsing products, offering essential functionalities such as adding, updating, deleting, and searching for products.<br>
+The application provides a seamless interface for managing and browsing products, offering essential functionalities such as adding, updating, deleting, and searching for products.
+Also, Designed and integrated RESTful APIs for all operations to ensure efficient and scalable interactions between the frontend and backend.<br>

 <b>User Features</b><br>
 Browse Products: View a list of available products with details such as name, description, price, and category.<br>